zf3/volumio_touch_display_lite/README.md

 <img src="doc/digiplayer.jpeg" width="600">

 Features,
  * Designed for landscape mode.
-The official Volumio [Touch Display plugin](https://community.volumio.org/t/plugin-touch-display/10647) works best in portrait.
+The official Volumio [Touch Display plugin](https://community.volumio.org/t/plugin-touch-display/10647) works best in portrait mode.
  * Good performance even on Raspberry Pi 3.
  * Touch-native UI similar to mobile apps.
 It runs on flutter-pi and no X-window is used.